 Moonshot Gallery

 This renovated gallery is open.
-While many artifacts are on display during this time, the exhibits and graphics won’t be fully completed until late 2024.
+While many artifacts are on display during this time, the exhibits and graphics won’t be fully completed until Spring 2025.
 From Neil Armstrong’s first steps on the Moon, to Gene Cernan’s last steps on the lunar surface, this gallery embodies one the nation’s most amazing technological achievements: America’s presence on the Moon.

 Significant artifacts